Professional Pyrotechnic Operator/Fireworks Crew Training

 How do you assemble a mortar box?

-Very simply actually.
-Take the two small sides, or ends, and slide them in place between the two long sides.
 There are six holes for the rods which hold the boxes together.
-Insert rod through both sides, put washers on both sides of the rod on the outside of the box, and secure using the cotter pins.
-Click here to watch a video explaination of mortar box assembly.
+Insert a rod through both sides, put washers on both sides of the rod on the outside of the box, and secure using the cotter pins.
+Watch our video explanation of mortar box assembly.

 Training Video!